-The site is on Stratford High Street, in an area which has been wholly redeveloped since the war with no apparent masterplan strategy, and is characterised by very tall buildings on the High Street with much smaller domestic scaled buildings in the hinterland.
+It’s located on Stratford High Street, in an area characterised by very tall buildings on the High Street with much smaller domestic scaled buildings in the hinterland.

-The ‘student experience’ is a key concern, to create an inclusive and accessible building with an abundance of amenities and social facilities, designed to promote social interaction and community living.
+The ‘student experience’ was a key concern, to create a building with an abundance of amenities and social facilities, designed to promote social interaction.

-Student rooms are arranged in ‘clusters’, sharing kitchen/ living rooms.
+Student rooms are arranged in flats, sharing kitchen/ dining rooms.
 There is a range of room types to provide a choice of living arrangements and budget.
-The majority have an ensuite shower room, while others share WCs and showers, and some are in ‘micro-clusters’.
-Common rooms are distributed throughout the tower, next to lift lobbies, laundry rooms and the entrance, to make them visible and convenient.
+Common rooms and social study space are distributed throughout the tower, next to lift lobbies, laundry rooms and the entrance, to make them visible and convenient.

-The tower has similar proportions when viewed from any direction.
-A tower with a rectilinear plan would look more dumpy when viewed obliquely due to the hypotenuse being longer than the sides.
 The triangular plan also reduces overlooking into hotel rooms on each side and over-shadowing.
-Internally, the triangular plan works neatly to provide three cluster flats per floor, with kitchen/ living rooms on each corner.
+Internally, it works neatly to provide three cluster flats per floor, with kitchen/ living rooms on each corner.

-The base of the tower expands to fill the site area on the other three sides, to provide more space for complementary uses which bring wider community benefits (a cafe and artists’ studios) and to mediate between the tower and the lower buildings in the hinterland.
+The base of the tower expands to fill the site area, providing space for a cafe and artists’ studios and to mediate between the height of the tower and the lower buildings in the hinterland.

-The loggia and the base of the tower protect against potential adverse effects of wind flow caused by the tower on the micro-climate, by creating an obstacle to ‘down-wash’; stopping wind which is deflected down the face of the tower before it reaches the ground.
+The entrance loggia and the base of the tower protect the micro-climate, by creating an obstacle to ‘down-wash’; stopping wind which is deflected down the face of the tower before it reaches the ground.